How to Make Chocolate Curls

 Instructions

-4. Once the chocolate curls are made, store them in the refrigerator to keep them cool and firm until ready to use.
+4. Once the chocolate curls are made, store them in an air-tight container the refrigerator to keep them cool and firm until ready to use.
 Once they are on your dessert, they are fine at room temperature while the dessert is served.

 Nutrition